 So, what about trout?
 The majority of local trout that anglers pursue are hatchery fish that are stocked our local lakes.
 Most of the trout stocks occur from November through April and the fish range in size from 8 or 9 inches to over 10 lbs.
 With a 7 weight rod you can fish with floating, intermediate, sink tip and sinking lines with nymphs, streamers and dry flies.
 The 7 weight will feel like a heavy rod for the smaller fish but it can handle the biggest stocked trout.
 When it gets windy like it often does on our local lakes, the heavier line used with a 7 weight will help many casters deal with the breeze.
 If you are pursuing those small wild fish that still exist in a few remote mountain creeks the 9 foot 7 weight rod will be longer and heavier than you want, but it will cover most local trout fishing situations in lakes.

 The local freshwater fish commonly available year-round are largemouth bass, bluegill, crappie, and carp.
 With a 7 weight rod you can cast any fly that you would use for bluegill, crappie, and carp as well as many smaller to medium sized flies used for bass.
 The 7 weight rod has enough backbone to deal with the largest local bluegill and crappie, which can reach sizes in excess of two pounds, yet is not so heavy that it overpowers and deadens the fight of smaller fish.
 It might feel like too much rod when catching small bluegill, but remember, we are selecting a “do all” rod.
 When casting large wind resistant deer hair bugs, poppers, or streamers for bass, a regular 7 weight line can be a little light for easy casting of bulky air resistant flies or heavily weighted closer minnow.
 But you don’t need to get a heavier rod.
 Instead use a heavier line.
 A 7 weight rod will easily handle standard weight forward 8 or 9 weight line for casting most of the distances we toss bugs for bass.
 Or you can go with one of the many specialty lines that are made for long distance casting or for carrying bigger flies.
 Two popular series of floating lines are the Rio Outbound Short and Scientific Anglers Titan Taper lines.
 Both of these line series are two to two and a half weights heavier than the AFMA line rating standard.
 For sinking lines, match the rod with a 250 grain sinking integrated taper line like a Rio Striper or Scientific Anglers Sonar line.
+Or, alternatively, select a Rio Outbound Short or Sonar Titan taper rated with the matching line weight (7wt in this case) with the desired sink rate.
 In other parts of California, we have fished for and caught double digit size striped bass with a 7 weight rod matched with a 250 grain fast sinking integrated shooting taper line to cast 5” long weighted flies like Clouser Minnows.
 So a seven weight rod is certainly capable of subduing most largemouth bass and carp that you will run across.

 When we move from freshwater to the salt, the 7 weight is perfect for the surf zone.
 While I typically fish a 6 weight rod in the surf, I often use a 7 weight, especially when the wind or the surf is up.
 It is not so heavy and stiff that you can’t feel the fight of a smaller perch but it still has enough backbone to deal with a 5 pound corbina, a 30 inch halibut, or even a 36 inch shovelnose guitar fish.
 Paired with a 250 grain integrated shooting taper line it will cast any fly you would use in the surf.